 No one has favorited this theater yet

 The Twin Falls Daily News on May 21, 1937 said that a $40,000 fire destroyed the old Wheaton Theatre in Weiser earlier in the day.
 The Bend Oregon Daily Bulletin said in their coverage that the theatre was worth $75,000.
 At the time of the fire the theater, built in 1908, was once the premiere center of entertainment but had been closed for many years.
 Dorothy Yockey Maxwell said in a 2001 memoir in the Weiser Signal American that W.W.
 Wheaton built the $80,000 theater, designed with an Egyptian motif, in 1906.
-It was said to be the finest theater in the state and was once called the Wheaton Opera House.
+It was said to be the finest theater in the state.
 At the time of the fire, Wulff Hardware, located next door, owned the shuttered Wheaton.